Gifted87/Gifted87/README.md

 - 👋 Hi, I’m @Gifted87
-- 👀 I’m interested in both frontend and backend development
+- 👀 I’m interested in AI with Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently building helpful open-source Python
 - 💞️ I’m looking to collaborate on great Projects
 - 📫 How to reach me - braimahgifted@gmail.com